Last updated: 3-March-2021

 USP is taking a risk–based approach that focuses on the likelihood of a given impurity being found in a drug or dietary supplement and on a consensus-based evaluation of the health implications of the impurity at levels that may be found.
 We have included toxicologists as well as chemists in the group of experts revising the standards to obtain the best available input on both health and methodology issues.

 USP does not intend to burden industry with unwieldy and unnecessary testing requirements.
-The list in the PF article was intended as a proposal for discussion.
-As the revision moved forward, that list has been shortened.
+The list in the PF article was intended as a proposal for discussion at the time of publication of the article (2008).
+As the revision moved forward, that list was shortened.
+The current effective list of elements is given in the -now effective- chapter <232>.
 USP will not mandate the methodology that each lab must use.
 Manufacturers will have the flexibility to choose a test that best fits their processes.

 Potentially, but USP is going to great lengths to work with both FDA and industry to ensure widespread agreement on interpretation of the revised standard.
 And the revision will include two referee methods, which manufacturers can choose from if they want to ensure a means of demonstrating unquestioned compliance to the standard.